-1. Call the appropriate building office to inform the school of the reason for each absence.

-2. Submit a doctor's statement, if requested, for each period of absence due to illness that exceeds five days.
+- 5. Call the appropriate building office to inform the school of the reason for each absence. - 6.
+Submit a doctor's statement, if requested, for each period of absence due to illness that exceeds five days. - \\\Making Up Absences When a student receives 10 unexcused absences or the hourly equivalent in any semester, the student shall be required to make up those absences through attendance in Saturday School or detention.
+Absences shall be made up at a rate of 8 hours equals 16 hours\\\

-Pregnant and Parenting Students - Students who are pregnant or parenting are encouraged to continue participating in the district's educational and extracurricular programs.
-Students who anticipate deviations from their regular school experience or accrue absences due to pregnancy or parenting should notify their building principal as early as possible to discuss their educational programming.
-The building principal will work with the student to develop a plan to assist the student in participating in district curriculum and extra-curricular activities.
+Pregnant and Parenting Students - The District will not discriminate in its education program or activity against any student based on the student's current, potential, or past pregnancy.
+Students who are pregnant or parenting are encouraged to continue participating in the district's educational and extracurricular programs.
+Students who anticipate deviations from their regular school experience or accrue absences due to pregnancy or parenting should notify their building principal as early as possible to discuss their educational programming in collaboration with the Title IX Coordinator.